Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 will be quick to apologize and make restitution.

-Honesty is valuable.
-I will remember this in thought, word
+will remember this in thought, word and deed.

 Our

-nature religions that promote understanding and tolerance of other religions and
+non-sexist nature religions that promote understanding and tolerance of other

 To clarify how the church